Vizuri/openshift-cicd-pipeline/exercises/Exercise-2/index.md

 This container extends the OpenShift Maven image and just adds the podman binary.

-In Jenkins, navigate to the Manage Jenkins
+A) In Jenkins, navigate to the Manage Jenkins

  * Scroll down to *Configure System*
  * Scroll down to the Cloud->Kubernetes section.